rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Palo_Alto_Firewall_from_Slack/help.md

 # Key Features

-* The ability to see if an IP or domain is currently blocked by the firewall
+* The ability to see if an IP address or domain is currently blocked by the firewall

 # Requirements